 Genetics is one of my favorite things to teach *cue sparkly harp music*.
 I really look forward to teaching genetics!
 And one thing that makes it so fun for me is discussing human genetics.
 Human genetics can be a bit mystifying, so I usually do not bring it up until we’ve discussed polygenic inheritance among other complex patterns, such as incomplete dominance.
 That is because most human traits are not Mendelian!
 For example, I have three children.
 Each one of my children has different colored eyes (hazel, brown, and blue).
 Students love discussing this stuff and bringing up their own families, too!

-Visual learning is a lot of fun – I’m a visual learner and I use a lot of visuals when I teach.
+- Mendel’s Laws are crucial for teaching genetics, but are not always easily understood.
+I’m a visual learner and I use a lot of visuals when I teach.
 This website from Wiley’s Global Resources provides visual animations to help support Mendel’s ideas and laws.

 I have found this web site invaluable for those who need extra practice or need an little extra oomph for grasping concepts in class.